UltraThink is Dead. Long Live Extended Thinking.

 GoogleGemini 3 Pro/Flashthinking_level parameter (low/high); Deep Think mode

-OpenAI’s o1 started the trend in late 2024 with hidden reasoning tokens.
+OpenAI’s o1 started the trend in late 2024 with hidden reasoning tokens (“Learning to Reason with LLMs”).
 Now in 2026, reasoning is baked into the flagship models — GPT-5, Claude Sonnet/Opus 4, Gemini 3 — no longer a separate “reasoning model” you have to opt into.

 The Trade-off